-“When a patient tells me they’ve had issues with dizziness or have experienced a fall, the first thing I focus on is their medications,” says Sara E. Padalik, DO, a physiatrist at Marianjoy Rehabilitation Hospital, part of Northwestern Medicine.
+“When a patient tells me they’ve had issues with dizziness or have experienced a fall, the first thing I focus on is their medications,” says Sara E. Padalik, DO, a physiatrist at Northwestern Medicine Marianjoy Rehabilitation Hospital.
 “The side effects of certain drugs can cause dizziness or sleepiness.
 Certain medications can also affect the blood pressure, which can have the same result.”

 Besides medication, other health-related conditions can also increase your risk for falls:

 - Hypoglycemia.
 This condition, which occurs when your blood sugar level drops too low, can cause dizziness.
 If you have been diagnosed with hypoglycemia, be sure to stay hydrated and test your blood sugar throughout the day so you maintain a healthy level.

 - Hypotension.
 Also known as low blood pressure, this condition can result in fainting, dizziness or lightheadedness.
 Heart conditions that cause low blood pressure include heart valve problems, heart attack and heart failure.
 Some suggestions include getting up from a lying position slowly, staying hydrated and avoiding alcohol.